-The foam in the headrest was in good shape, but foam in the seat bottom and back was crumbling and mostly flat.
-The rubber diaphragms were missing, replaced with carpet and twine.
-For this rebuild, I'm replacing all of the seat foam and using original style black vinyl covers from John Skinner in the UK.
+The foam in the headrest was in good shape, but foam in the seat bottom and back was crumbling and pretty flat.
+The rubber diaphragms for the seat bottom were missing, replaced with carpet and twine.

 The headrest is attached to the seat back with a pair of hinges.
 All screws are posidrive machine screws, going into nuts welded on the frame.
 The square loop at the back is the catch for the tilt bolt, similar to a door bolt.